 Your vet rehab therapist will improve the mobility of the joints affected by arthritis, firstly by getting the pain under control, and then by slowly improving both the joint’s ability to move through the use of joint mobilizations, and your dog’s overall ability to move the joints during targeted exercises.

 Targeted exercises have two key effects; your dog will experience better mobility and therefore function, and the overall health of the joint will improve.

 Joints need to move to stay healthy, but must be moved in the right way, and only after pain has been dealt with.
-Moving in an untargeted way while the dog is still in pain will have the opposite effect than the one intended, it will entrench incorrect, compensatory patterns of movement that do nothing to strengthen the muscles that need strengthening.
+Exercising in an untargeted way while the dog is still in pain will have the opposite effect than the one intended, it will entrench incorrect, compensatory patterns of movement that do nothing to strengthen the muscles that have become weak.

 As your dog’s pain, movement and strength improve, so will his endurance.
 You may well find your grumpy, ‘old’ dog returns to being the playful, energetic youngster he used to be!
 The better your dog’s muscle strength and endurance, the better he will cope with the activities of daily life in a functional, pain-free way.

 For some dogs, weight is a huge challenge, with many compounding factors causing weight gain.
 Your vet rehab therapist will help you to monitor your dog’s weight, advise you on the changes you need to make, and devise ways to keep that weight at the best possible level for your dog.
 This alone will have a major impact on slowing down the progression of the arthritis, and reducing your dog’s pain.